cyberbotics/webots-doc/guide/nao.md

 #### macOS Support

-Aldebaran dropped the `simulator SDK` support for macOS since the `2.1.2.17` version.
+SoftBank Robotics dropped the `simulator SDK` support for macOS since the `2.1.2.17` version.
 Webots includes this latest version for macOS, however it doesn't work on recent macOS versions.

 #### Timing Issues: Getting the Right Speed for Realistic Simulation